ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 This shows no evaluation of any methods.
 Oracle has immediately decided that only a Complete refresh is possible.
 It truncates the entire MView and then recreates it from scratch.

 <br/>
-So now we have the proof that it our hypothesis was correct.
+So now we have the proof from our traces that our hypothesis about different refresh methods being chosen was correct.

 <br/>
 Now we need to answer the second question - why is it not able to use a PCT refresh?